JuergenGutschOnTwitch/Juergen.IO.Stream/README.md

 # Juergen.IO.Stream
 This repos is about organising, scheduling and planning the stream on twitch

-=> File a new issue in case you like to propose topics or if you have feedback and question which directly relate to this stream.
+* File a new issue in case you like to propose topics or if you have feedback and question which directly relate to this stream.
-=> Watch this repo to retreive news
+* Watch this repo to retreive all important news

 # Schedule
 (Time in CET)